 You wake up freezing cold in the middle of the night.
 You glance at your clock: it’s 2:45 am.
 The furnace isn’t working, and you have a busy day ahead of you.

-Even if it’s been working well for years, furnaces will eventually break down.
+Even if it’s been working well for years, furnaces will eventually break down due to lack of maintenance.
 It’s essential to be prepared for your furnace to stop working at any given time so that you can be ready to take action quickly.

 So what do you do?
 How do you fix this critical appliance?